 • Enhance mobility

-While OMT / CMT is typically used to ease muscle pain, it can be an effective treatment option for many other health concerns as well, including:
+While OMT / CMT is typically used to ease muscle pain, including neck and back pain, it can be an effective treatment option for many other health concerns as well, including:

 • Sinus disorder